Netflix's 'Squid Game' estimated to be worth about $900 mln - Bloomberg News - Up News Info

 In China, where Netflix is unavailable without a VPN, a Beijing bakery has introduced a Squid Game-themed confection-making challenge in its store.

 The show has even drawn positive comments from Amazon Inc founder Jeff Bezos, with the billionaire calling the work “impressive and inspiring.”
-Amazon’s streaming service Prime Video competes with Netflix. ($1 = 1,182.0700 won) (Reporting by Shubham Kalia in Bengaluru, Editing by Nick Zieminski)
+Amazon’s streaming service Prime Video competes with Netflix. ($1 = 1,182.0700 won) (Reporting by Shubham Kalia in Bengaluru, Editing by Nick Zieminski and Rashmi Aich)

 Advertisement